Another question I sometimes ask people in ministry, the right context, is: ‘What sins of ministry are you killing today?’

 I ask that question, because we are so often thinking about what ministry to do, and so busy doing it, that we neglect the crucial questions, ‘How am I doing this ministry?
 And ‘Why am I doing this ministry?’
 Yet the ‘How?’ and the ‘Why?’ are important to God, and they are often covered in sins.

-So for example, I am pushing through with this building/evangelism/growth/training/study/fund-raising program.
+So for example, I may be pushing through with this building/ evangelism/ growth/ training/ study/ fund-raising program.
 But I may be doing so in an ungodly way (How) and for ungodly reasons (Why).

 There are many common sins of ministry, all of which I have committed—many habitually!
 They are: